GPif/blog-source/_drafts/beyond-a-simple-developer.md

 # The work is not finish after the last line

-Other cliché, is the genius working all night long and with the first beam of the morning sun, look delighted to its screen of a finished work.
-Unfortunately, the limit is not that net.
-Result is that people are often reluctant to deliver, as the code is never perfect enough.
+Other cliche, is the genius working all night long and with the first beam of the morning sun, look delighted to its screen of a finished work.
+Unfortunately, the limit between the work in progress and ready to be used is not that clear.
+Result is, that people are often reluctant to deliver, as the code is never perfect enough.
 And this for two reasons :

-* Fear of being judge, there some part of the code a developer is ashame of and do not want to be seen by there peers.
+* Fear of being judged, there some part of the code a developer is ashame of, and it do not want show it to its there peers.
-* The fear to deliver something that is not working.
-As a homework we are reluctant to give as it will not give us good grades.
+* The fear to deliver something with bug.
+It is part of default learn at school, project are seen as homeworks, and we are reluctant to give as it will not give us good grades.

 In fact, it took me time to realize that the delivery is not the end of the road, far from that.
 It is better to deliver fast, as soon as the [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) is working.
 Getting feedback as fast as possible allow a projet to stay align with the user need, especially if it tend to change with time.

-Indeed, once the code is becoming concrete, the user will find bug, even if it is not bug according to its author, or ask for improvement.
-It is something a developer should embrace, as it is the very sign a product is used and appreciated.
+Indeed, once the code is becoming concrete, the user will find bug and features he could not imagine before.
+It is something a developer should embrace, as it is the very sign that the product is used and appreciated.

 That is why modern project management imply a lot of back and forth, either it is the old [waterfall](https://en.wikipedia.org/wiki/Waterfall_model), the [V cycle](https://en.wikipedia.org/wiki/V-Model) or the controversial [agile](https://en.wikipedia.org/wiki/Agile_software_development).

-So that is why it is useless to wait for a code to be perfect before delivery.
-In fact a developer should focus to make it as modular and well designed as possible so that the entropy induce by the addition and evolution is as small as possible.
+So that is why it is useless to wait for a code to be perfect.
+In fact, a developer should focus to make it as modular and well designed as possible so that the entropy induce by the addition and evolution is as small as possible.
-Sometime it even means rebuild the whole thing from scratch when realized that the need has evolved to much.
+Sometime it even means rebuild the whole thing from scratch when it realized that the need has evolved too much.

 # Make something that works is easy, make something that last is hard

-Nowdays, let face it, it is kind of easy to learn to code, there is plenty of course on the internet, and, modern framework make it easy to attracts new developer.
-Indeed, what it used to be an obscure witchcraft is now quite accessible.
+Let's face it, it is kind of easy to learn to code nowadays.
+There is plenty of online courses, and, modern framework make it easy to attracts new developers.
+Indeed, what used to be an obscure witchcraft is now quite accessible.
 The thing is, the expertise is now on making something good enough to be used on large scale and lasting long.

 ## Less code is better

-The productivity of a developer is often measure using the number of line of code produce.
+The productivity of a developer is often measured using the number of line of code produce.
 It is a false and dangerous consumption.
-Sometime, the develpre impose itself this kind of pressure, afraid to be view as a slacker on review or at the end of the sprint.
-Truth is, the number of line is not important, what it mater, it is to cover feature with the fewer place of bug or case not treated.
-It need experience to understand that is take time to produce the perfect, yet small, piece of code.
-The goal is to have the fewer line of code as a small code has the benefits :
+Sometime, the developer impose itself this kind of pressure, afraid to be view as a slacker on review or at the end of the sprint.
+Truth is, the number of line is not important, what it mater, it is to cover feature with the fewer place for bugs or case not treated.
+It need experience to understand that it takes time to produce the perfect, yet small, piece of code.
+On contrary, the goal is to have the fewer line of code, as a small code has the benefits :

 * To be easy to maintain, only a glimps is needed to understand the code.
-* Elegant and robust, it is plesant to read and leave a small place to errors
+* Elegant and robust, it is pleasant to read and leave a small place to errors
-* Sign of a good design, a the library to do exactally what the code, without any wierd twist to the framework, meens that the developer and whoever is the creator of the lead, rich to the same conclusion, confirming that the design is a good one.
+* Sign of a good design, a the library to do exactly what the code, without any weird twist to the framework, means that the developer and whoever is the creator of the library, reach to the same conclusion, confirming that the design is a good one.

 # You will and must not keep your code for yourself